SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 When a microservice receives an HTTP request, it can become necessary to use the REST API exposed by {{< product-c8y-iot >}} to fulfil the request.
 To access the REST API, the microservice must provide a valid credential.
 It can use credentials that are present in the incoming REST request or use a dedicated user account, created to access resources belonging to tenants which are subscribed to the microservice.
 The choice between the credentials provided together with the incoming request to the microservice REST or a dedicated account depends on the use case.
 In order to utilize the user credentials received by the microservice in an incoming HTTP request, the microservice must copy the credentials according to the rules described above.

 Furthermore, most of the HTTP requests which are sent by microservices must contain the HTTP header `X-Cumulocity-Application-Key`.
-The header indicates that an action is performed by an application.
+The header indicates that an action is performed by a web app.
 When the header is missing {{< product-c8y-iot >}} assumes that the HTTP request is originated by an IoT device.
 Therefore, a request without `X-Cumulocity-Application-Key` affects for example, the device availability state, or the billing data.

 Thus, the microservice must only include `X-Cumulocity-Application-Key` if the microservice proxy requests from an IoT device to the {{< product-c8y-iot >}} platform.

-If the microservice includes the header `X-Cumulocity-Application-Key`, the header must contain the correct application key.
-Then, the microservice retrieves the application key by sending a REST request to the endpoint <kbd>/application/currentApplication</kbd> exposed by the {{< product-c8y-iot >}} platform.
+If the microservice includes the header `X-Cumulocity-Application-Key`, the header must contain the correct web app key.
+Then, the microservice retrieves the web app key by sending a REST request to the endpoint <kbd>/application/currentApplication</kbd> exposed by the {{< product-c8y-iot >}} platform.
 The REST request must contain  the credentials for basic authentication in the following format: `tenantId/username:password`.
 The tenant ID, username and password are read by the microservice from the following operating system environment variables: C8Y_BOOTSTRAP_TENANT, C8Y_BOOTSTRAP_USER, and C8Y_BOOTSTRAP_PASSWORD.
 In order to increase the performance, the microservice has to implement a caching mechanism related to the user credentials.

 #### Microservice authentication and multi-tenancy